 Jeynes also found that father involvement or monitoring led to lower rates of delinquency and substance abuse among boys and girls.
 That’s in addition to students performing better in school and having better attitudes while in school.

-Results also suggest that it establishes a balance when the unique role of the father is combined with the distinct role of the mother.
+Results also suggest that it establishes a balance when the father’s unique role is combined with the mother’s distinct role.

 According to Jeynes’ analysis, the importance of fathering is undeniable, and father involvement is greatly connected to family structure.
 He also asserts that father engagement is best in two-parent families, mainly because mothers typically lead single-parent families.